 Transfer between levels of the fair value hierarchy is recognized as of the date of the event or change in circumstances that caused the transfer.
-There has been no transfer between Level 1 and Level 2 fair values during each fiscal year.
+There has been no transfer between Level 1 and Level 2 fair values.
+There has been a transfer from Level 3 to Level 1, due to the listing of the shares held.